mariocasciaro/object-path/README.md

 import in ES6 style (`import { del } from 'object-path'`) or bind the function to the object, like `var set = objectPath.set.bind(objectPath)`)

+## Polyfills

+Depending on the target engines you are using objectPath on, you'll need a pollyfill for `Array.reduce` and `Object.keys`

 ## Usage

 ```javascript